BlueQuartzSoftware/DREAM3D/Source/Plugins/StatsGenerator/Documentation/StatsGeneratorFilters/StatsGeneratorFilter.md

 ## Description ##
 This **Filter** creates the arrays necessary to [generate synthetic microstructures](@ref tutorialsyntheticsingle).

-The **StatsGenerator** program was created as an auxiliary tool to DREAM.3D in order to allow users to quickly generate a set of statistics that can be used to create a synthetic microstructure.
-Using this program, the user can generate the necessary statistics that describe a microstructure, with the aid of visual plots of the statistics, and save them to a DREAM.3D file.
-The saved DREAM.3D file can then be used in a DREAM.3D pipeline to generate a synthetic microstructure.
+The StatsGenerator **Filter** was created to allow users to quickly generate a set of statistics that can be used to create a synthetic microstructure.
+Using this  **Filter**, the user can generate the necessary statistics that describe a microstructure, with the aid of visual plots of the statistics, and immediately use them in the **Pipeline** to generate a synthetic microstructure.
+The statistics data can also be [saved to a DREAM.3D file](@ref datacontainerwriter) for later use.

 The set(s) of statistics that can be generated in this program correspond to the set(s) used by "**Feature** packing algorithms" in DREAM.3D.
 DREAM.3D chooses to classify **Features** in *Phase Types*, which define the set of statistics used to describe the key metrics for those **Features**.
 The *Phase Types* that can currently be selected in DREAM.3D are _Primary_, _Precipitate_ and _Matrix_.
 The statistics that describe each of these *Phase Types* are listed below: